Vision-Based Early Fault Diagnosis and Self-Recovery for Strawberry Harvesting Robots: Introduction

-In the HarvestFlex system (https://xiong-lab.cn/), as shown in Fig. \ref{fig-1} (a) and (b), a RealSense D455F depth camera (Intel, Realsense, USA) captured real-time RGB-D images, which were processed by YOLOv11 for strawberry detection and segmentation.
-A checkerboard-based calibration enabled eye-to-hand coordinate transformation, while polynomial regression compensated spatial errors.
-For sequence planning, a minimal-height sorting algorithm determined harvesting order, and a point-to-point speed pattern-based method ensured efficient move the end-effector.
-The end-effector was a flexible pneumatic gripper \cite{11231358} that inflated and deflated to gently envelop and detach strawberries.
-The complete harvesting workflow consisted of six steps: inflating and approaching, swallowing, deflating, snap off, descending and placing, in Fig. \ref{fig-3}.
 However, several issues emerged with our HarvestFlex robot that severely compromised its ability to harvest stably and continuously.
-These primary challenges were: (1) Low integration of visual perception tasks -- the limited fusion of detection, segmentation, and ripeness estimation led to increased model complexity and reduced inference speed, thereby constraining overall system efficiency.
-(2) Positional inaccuracy between the end-effector and the target fruit -- although the eye-to-hand approach offered a stable field of view for dynamic fruit tracking, it remained highly sensitive to hand-eye calibration errors.
+These primary challenges were: (1) low integration of visual perception tasks -- the limited fusion of detection, segmentation, and ripeness estimation led to increased model complexity and reduced inference speed, thereby constraining overall system efficiency.
+(2) Positional inaccuracy between the end-effector and the target fruit -- this deviation was primarily caused by mechanical looseness, variations in ambient illumination, frequent disassembly and installation, and unexpected fruit motion.
 Even minor deviations could lead to misalignment, empty grasps, unsuccessful detachments, or incorrect placements, thereby disrupting continuous operation.
-(3) Inadequate gripping and strawberry slippage -- although the pneumatic soft gripper reduced fruit damage, its high compliance makes the integration of reliable tactile or slippage sensors challenging.
+(3) Inadequate grasping and strawberry slippage -- although the pneumatic soft gripper reduced fruit damage, its high compliance made the integration of reliable tactile or slippage sensors challenging.
 Consequently, slippage often went undetected, resulting in wasted cycle time and, in some cases, unintended fruit release during the snap-off stage.
 This problem was further compounded by the immaturity of current tactile sensing technologies, which remained expensive, unstable, and impractical for large-scale deployment in orchard environments.
-Moreover, existing tactile sensor technologies remained immature, with solutions that are typically expensive, unstable, and challenging to deploy reliably in orchard environments.
+Moreover, existing tactile sensor technologies remained immature, with solutions that were expensive, unstable, and difficult to deploy reliably in orchard environments.